Love Me Like I Am: Background

 On 27 August 2022, a new version of the song featuring Jordin Sparks exclusively premiered on K-Love radio.
 This version impacted Christian radio in the United States on 31 August 2022, before finally releasing on 7 October 2022.

 Composition

 "Love Me Like I Am" is composed in the key of E with a tempo of 80 beats per minute and a musical time signature of 4/4.

 Commercial performance

-"Love Me Like I Am" debuted at number 38 on the US Hot Christian Songs chart dated 5 March 2022, concurrently charting at No. 4 on the Christian Digital Song Sales chart.
+"Love Me Like I Am" debuted at number 38 on the US Hot Christian Songs chart dated 5 March 2022, concurrently charting at number four on the Christian Digital Song Sales chart.